What Is Social Anxiety?

 The Most Common Physical Symptoms of Social Anxiety

-Even though the physical symptoms of social anxiety can be regarded a secondary manifestation of SAD, in many cases they end up being the primary concern of the individual.
+Although the physical symptoms of social anxiety can be regarded a secondary manifestation of SAD, in many cases they end up being the primary concern of the individual.

 For example, someone might be afraid of making a spelling mistake while giving a speech.
 This leads to intense anxiety, which in turn leads to a racing and pounding heart.

-In cases like this one, affected people are ashamed of their physical symptoms of anxiety and can become obsessed with controlling them.
+In cases like these, affected people are ashamed of their physical symptoms of anxiety and can become obsessed with controlling them.

 The following list summarizes the most common physical symptoms for social anxiety disorder: